rrlevy/home-assistant-personal/README.md

 4) Upload an image of your car to the config/www folder

-5) Add your dashboard in the RAW Editor, copying the contents of the file [tesla.yml](https://github.com/rrlevy/home-assistant-personal/blob/main/lovelace/tela.yaml) in the place you want, inside the "views" list of dashboards.
+5) Add your dashboard in the RAW Editor, copying the contents of the file [tesla.yml](https://github.com/rrlevy/home-assistant-personal/blob/main/lovelace/tesla.yaml) in the place you want, inside the "views" list of dashboards.
 Remember to replace on that dashboard:
     - The variable name "tesla_model_y" to the one you gave to your own car
     - The car image file name "tesla.png" to the one you uploaded to the config/www folder
     - My card names are in Portuguese.
 You can rename them to whatever you want
+    - The line `navigation_path: /lovelace/tablet` to the address you want the back button to return to